shapoco/mamefont/README.md

 - All `glyphWidth` in the font are in the range of 1 to 16.
 - All `xSpacing` in the font are in the range of 0 to 3.
-- All `xLeftShift` in the font are in the range of 0 to 3.
+- All `xNegativeOffset` in the font are in the range of 0 to 3.
 - Total size of the Bytecode Block is 512 Byte or less.

 In this case, all of `entryPoint` must be aligned to 2-Byte boundaries.